 FAQ

-A: This error indicates that the Cloud-native resources are insufficient in the zone where the original instance resides.
-This may occur if the original instance was created a long time ago.
+A: This error message indicates that Cloud-native resources are insufficient in the zone where your original instance is located.
+This issue may occur for instances that were created a long time ago.
 You can migrate the instance to another zone and try again.

-Q: After the conversion is complete, I cannot connect to the instance using DMS.
+Q: After the conversion is complete, I fail to connect to the instance by using DMS.

 A: You must add the IP address of the DMS server to the whitelist.